Bug Fables: The Everlasting Sapling

 Web@You can stop now.@beetattle@beetletattle@mothtattle

-This enemy only appears in the test room.
-He has 0 defense, but 500 health.
-He acts as a dummy, so he will heal 500 HP to himself and 99 TP to the player every turn, unless he is frozen.
+Present only in the test room.
+Has 500 HP and 0 defense.
+He acts as a dummy, so he will heal 500 HP to himself and 99 TP to the player every turn unless he is frozen.

 The following text files contain Portuguese dialogue and text.
-This implies that a Portuguese translation was intended for the final release of the game, but never finished.
+A Portuguese translation was added to the game in v1.1.1.

 Wasp King@No one cared who he was until he put on the crown... @beetattle@beetletattle@mothtattle